 Here's what's coming: almost all schools, from pre-K to post grad, are going abandon the teaching of facts, ideas, and methods to become, instead, social and resource centers for the assimilation and integration of "book learning" through physical and social interaction.
-Almost all traditional teaching other than hands-on training and socialization will be done via on-line courses students can take at any time, from anywhere, provided only that they can demonstrate the prerequisite skills.
+Almost all traditional teaching other than hands-on training and socialization will be done via on-line VR courses students can take at any time, from anywhere, provided only that they can demonstrate the prerequisite skills.

 Notice, in this, that no one can learn laboratory technique without a laboratory, medicine without a hospital, or engine maintenance without tools, engines, and experienced instructors, so the school as social center will look much like a sports or hobby club while the school as resource center will look much like today's best trade schools.

 On average little Johnny will, at age 6, know how to read and write (albeit using a keyboard or dictation) because the parents joined with the lady down the street who looks after a bunch of kids all day to help him access the right courseware to get him started.
-Two days a week or so he'll race off to school, not to learn anything formally, but to hang out with friends and in that process integrate what he has learned.
-Ten years later his older self will be studying concrete finishing, mechanical engineering, or Dirac's equations in much the same way: learning facts and methods using courseware and racing off to a resource center to assimilate what he's learning by interacting with peers.
+Two days a week or so he'll race off to school, not to learn anything formally, but to hang out with real world friends and in that process integrate what he has learned.
+Ten years later his older self will be studying concrete finishing, mechanical engineering, or Dirac's equations in much the same way: learning facts and methods using courseware in virtual reality and racing off to a resource center to assimilate what he's learning by interacting with peers.

 The advantages to this structure are so overwhelming they are going to make Ford's replacement of the horse and carriage with the Model T look slow and tentative by comparison - and the democratic party's ability to delay the Interstate Highway system by thirty years won't be matched this time.